Alliance Chemical 1-K Kerosene Heater Fuel recalled for flash fire and child poisoning hazards

-- Dispose of the fuel following your local hazardous waste procedures—do not pour down drains or trash.
+- Dispose of the fuel by following your local hazardous waste procedures.

 The pre-filled fuel containers violate the mandatory safety standards for portable fuel containers because they lack flame mitigation devices required under the Portable Fuel Container Safety Act, posing a deadly risk of flash fire.
 In addition, the Children's Gasoline Burn Prevention Act requires all closures on portable kerosene fuel containers to be child-resistant.
 The container is not child-resistant, posing a risk of burn and poisoning to children.